 Don’t miss our hidden gem

 The views from this site are awesome.
-Faithlegg is one of Waterford’s best keep secrets.
+Faithlegg is one of Waterford’s best kept secrets.